sv1jsb/dwitter/README.md

     pip install virtualenv virtualenvwrapper

 Decide a name for the directory which will hold all your virtualenvs and add the next 3 lines at the end of your _.bashrc_.
-(Here ~/venvs is given as
+(Here ~/venvs is given as the virtual enviroments home directory)

     export WORKON_HOME=~/venvs
     source /usr/local/bin/virtualenvwrapper.sh